 Auto Union found itself, along with the rest of Saxony, under Soviet occupation in 1945.
 The main factories, in Chemnitz, Zwickau and Zschopau, were eventually rebuilt and resumed truck and motorcycle production.
 In a scenario akin to BMW, Auto Union found itself on either side of the Iron Curtain.
 In the East, the name Auto Union was abandoned in favour of IFA (Industrieverband Fahrzeugbau), a conglomerate that regrouped all nationalized automotive industry in the Soviet Zone, including Auto Union, BMW and Simson (motorcycles and cars), Phänomen and Framo (trucks), Orenstein & Koppel (locomotives) and coachbuilder Gläser of Dresden.
 IFA restarted the pre-war DKW F8 range and began exporting to various countries, both in the East and the West.

-A few restyled Horch 930S limos were put together for Soviet generals, but the meat of the production was to be the IFA F9, closely derived from the stillborn 1939 DKW F9.
+A few restyled Horch 920S and 930S limos were put together for Soviet generals, but the meat of the production was to be the IFA F9, closely derived from the stillborn 1939 DKW F9.
 The DKW name was not used on the car itself, but the little FWD two-stroke streamliner was evidently carrying DKW genes.
 As we can see above, IFA themselves acknowledged this quite openly.

 Getting production going in the West took longer, as most of the factories, blueprints and machine-tools were in Saxony.
 Around 1947, two Auto Union executives, managing director Dr Richard Bruhn and deputy director Dr Carl Hahn, registered the names “Auto Union” and “DKW” in West Germany, initially to run a parts store for pre-war DKWs, which were still abundant on German roads.
 By 1949, they launched their first new vehicle, the Schnellaster van, in a new factory in Düsseldorf; in 1950, the first post-war car was launched, the DKW F10.